cagatin/ReadMeGenerator/README.md

   <br />

   ## Description
-  A simple program to generate a README fil based on user input from the command line. <br />
+  A simple program to generate a README file based on user input from the command line. <br />

   ## Installation
   First, install any dependencies via the npm install command.
 Them, run the node index.js command to begin the creating process. <br/>